Hardware Efficient Approximate Convolution with Tunable Error Tolerance for CNNs: Error Analysis and Results

 \section{Error Analysis and Results}

-We first perform the conv\_approx() operation on individual MNIST images with various filters to examine output, error and performance with varying thresholds of approximation.
-Then, we perform inference on LeNeT-5 model trained on MNIST dataset where all convolutions are performed using conv\_approx() and analyse accuracy vs number of MACs vs error threshold.
+The conv\_approx() operation is first performed on individual MNIST images using various filters to examine output, error, and performance across varying approximation thresholds.
+Subsequently, inference is conducted on a LeNet-5 model trained on the MNIST dataset, where all convolution operations are replaced by conv\_approx().
+This allows for a comprehensive analysis of the trade-offs between accuracy, computational cost (MACs), and error thresholds.